 Sequencing comes from within.

-In this module we focus on intuitive movement (āsana) and building the foundations of prāṇāyāma and bandha as subtle breath work.
-We learn a simple Open Circle practice, and cultivate the skill of precise witnessing necessary for practice to be truly transformative.
+In the opening sections of the practice, we focus on intuitive movement (āsana) and building the foundations for prāṇāyāma and bandha as subtle breath work.

 II: Riding the Breath